CarlosDerSeher/snapclient/README.md

 ## Known issues
 - The ADF introduced a bug in `components/audio_hal/driver/es8388/es8388.c` which results in loud noise between i2s channel initialization and i2s enabling.
 The issue was caused by three lines setting undocumented registers.
 This was fixed by a simple hack in this repo: we modified the file to comment out these lines.
+- There is a hacky `ensure_noiseless` function in `player.c`, that streams silence for a short period of time, once.
+It was originally added to fix the aforementioned noise issue.
+It remains in the codebase (although the es8388 driver is fixed now) because it prevents random clicks and pops during playback, especially when `PLAYER: pcm chunk queue not created` messages occur.
+The root cause of the clicks and the reason why this hack works are currently unknown.